Case Details

 What Were the Facts of This Case?

-The respondent, Yeo Siew Chye Troy, was admitted as an advocate and solicitor of the Supreme Court of Singapore on 9 February 1983.
-At the time the Disciplinary Tribunal (“DT”) heard and investigated complaints against him, he had about 35 years’ standing.
-From 5 April 2008, he served as the sole proprietor and sole director of the firm Troy Yeo & Co, later known as Chye Legal Practice from May 2012.
+The respondent, Yeo Siew Chye Troy, was admitted as an advocate and solicitor on 9 February 1983.
+By the time the Disciplinary Tribunal (“DT”) heard and investigated complaints against him, he had approximately 35 years’ standing.
+From 5 April 2008, he was the sole proprietor and sole director of Troy Yeo & Co, later known as Chye Legal Practice from May 2012.
+His practice history included principally litigation, with limited experience in transactional and conveyancing work.

-In mid-2011, the respondent engaged an individual, Sim Tee Peng (“Sim”), to establish a conveyancing department within the firm.
-The parties disputed Sim’s precise status, but the court proceeded on the basis that Sim was engaged as an employee.
-This was the first time the respondent worked with Sim and also the first time he managed and ran a conveyancing department.
-Prior to this, his practice was principally litigation, with limited transactional and conveyancing experience.
+Sometime in the middle of 2011, the respondent engaged Sim Tee Peng to establish a conveyancing department within the firm.
+There was a dispute as to Sim’s precise status in the firm, but the court proceeded on the basis that Sim was engaged as an employee, consistent with the respondent’s position.
+This was the first time the respondent worked with Sim and also the first time he was managing and running a conveyancing department.
+The respondent’s limited prior experience in conveyancing became relevant to the court’s assessment of whether he took adequate steps to safeguard client funds and ensure compliance with the rules governing conveyancing moneys.

-Between June 2011 and March 2012, the respondent permitted Sim to interact directly with conveyancing clients and to liaise with them on payment matters, including the collection of stamp duty and other conveyancing moneys.
-Many of the clients were introduced to the firm by Sim.
-Unbeknownst to the respondent, Sim used the access and authority afforded to him to commit cheating and/or criminal breach of trust offences.
-In particular, Sim misappropriated $848,335.09 collected from 17 clients and falsely informed clients that he had made payments for stamp duty and related fees on their behalf.
+Between June 2011 and March 2012, the respondent permitted Sim to interact directly with the firm’s conveyancing clients.
+Many clients had been introduced to the firm by Sim.
+Sim also liaised with clients on payment matters, including the collection of payments for stamp duty and other conveyancing-related moneys.
+The respondent was unaware that Sim used this access to commit cheating and/or criminal breach of trust offences.
+Sim misappropriated $848,335.09 in total from 17 clients by falsely informing clients that he had made payments for stamp duty and other conveyancing-related fees on their behalf.

 What Were the Key Legal Issues?